itsaniketdubey/librarymanagementsystem/README.md

 # Contributors:

-Made with <3 by Tanishq Chamboowala, Aryan Reddy, Aniket Dubey & Jash Shah.
+Made with <3 by Tanishq Chamboowala, Aryan A Reddy, Aniket Dubey & Jash Shah.

 ## License